XinFinOrg/ifactor-poc/source/includes/_invoice.md

 --------- | -------- | ---------
 invoiceAmount | Total factoring amount platformCharges | Interest Rate/Month (typical 0.5-2%)
-saftyPercentage | This defines the percentage of factoring amount to be kept as saftey (typically 15-20%)
+safteyPercentage | This defines the percentage of factoring amount to be kept as saftey (typically 15-20%)

 Factoring amount is paid to supplier in 2 steps.
-Safty Percentage defines the amount to be paid in second(final) payment.
+Saftey Percentage defines the amount to be paid in second(final) payment.

 ### HTTP Request